Wajih-O/pydantic-v2-demo/pydantic_v2.md

 ---

-but also in V2 ...
+performance but also ...

 ---

 ## Namespace clean-up

-All methods on models will start with model_, fields' names will not be allowed to start with "model" (aliases can be used if required).
+All methods on models will start with **model_**

+Fields' names will not be allowed to start with "model" (aliases can be used if required).

-- avoid confusing gotchas when field names clash with methods on a model
+- Avoid field names clash with methods
-- make it safer to add more methods
+- Make it safer to add more methods

 --